HackYourWayHackathon/Airometer/README.md

 # Airometer

-Airometer is an Air Quality index application built for 'Hack Your Way' hackathon organized by IIC TMSL and part of Envisage 2k23
+Airometer is an app that can track and summarise the air quality around you or anywhere round the globe.

 [![made-with-flutter](https://img.shields.io/badge/Made%20with-Flutter-1f425f.svg)](https://flutter.dev/)